This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 quick-drying, similar to cotton

-versatile in its application through dyeing, preparation and further processing
+Versatile applications through coloring, preparation and further processing

 Disadvantages